binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 How easy is it for you to notice:

 * Poor performance and potential DoS?
-* Abnormal application behaviour / unexpected logic threads
+* Abnormal application behaviour or unexpected logic threads
 * Logic edge cases and blind spots that stake holders, Product Owners and Developers have missed?

 ### Lack of Input Validation and Sanitisation {#web-applications-identify-risks-lack-of-input-validation-and-sanitisation}